4 Must Visit Bookstores in Halifax

 The bookstore has been owned and operated by Amy McLssac since 2000.
 They have built the bookstore on a 2000-square-foot retail shop.
 Their primary focus is to sell popular fiction.

-The most common comment the bookstore has received from the customer is that “it is much bigger than they have expected it to be,” “they can spend the whole day here,” and “they should check it out; they have blind dates filled with books!
+The most common comments the bookstore has received from the customers are that “it is much bigger than they have expected it to be,” “they can spend the whole day here,” and “they should check it out; they have blind dates filled with books!
 Fun!”, and many more.

-Recently, they have opened their blog, where their audiences can subscribe to it and read books online.
+Recently, they have opened their blog, where audiences can subscribe to it and read books online.

 4. Bookmark Bookstores

 It is a locally owned bookstore.
-The bookstore was first established in 1972 in the town of Charlottetown and 1989 in Halifax.
+The bookstore was first established in 1972 in Charlottetown and in 1989 in Halifax.

 4.1 History